 These exemptions could be determined by the following examples such as but necessarily not limited to

 The Filipino visa applicant and their Australian sponsor must establish that they have been in a de facto relationship for at least 12 months before the de facto visa application is made.
-The Department of Immigration and Border Protection (DIBP) will need to be satisfied that, the Filipino visa applicant is in a de facto relationship with the Australian sponsor person if they
+The Department of Home Affairs will need to be satisfied that, the Filipino visa applicant is in a de facto relationship with the Australian sponsor person if they

 Of course.
 However, doing it on your own will assume and entail that you understand every aspect of the application process and dealing with any further information the department may have regarding your particular visa application.

-Furthermore, lodging a valid and genuine de facto visa application is hard enough, having to manage and present evidence and information regarding your 'continuous' relationship requires a whole new set of understanding, management tools and a mindset and discipline in gathering appropriate evidence and information to then present to the department of immigration.
+Furthermore, lodging a valid and genuine de facto visa application is hard enough, having to manage and present evidence and information regarding your 'continuous' relationship requires a whole new set of understanding, management tools and a mindset and discipline in gathering appropriate evidence and information to then present to the Department of Home Affairs.

 The most problematic aspect of doing your own application are those sleepless nights wondering if the application was lodged in a valid and genuine manner and what if the department decides to refuse the de facto visa application, what are your other alternatives or options with regard for a merit review.
 What are the additional costs involve and who would you appoint to pursue that application as the initial application was already refused.